🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 1.3 Word Embeddings

-What are Word Embeddings?
+What Are Word Embeddings?

 graph LR A[One-Hot

-Sparse, High-dim] --> B[Word2Vec
+Sparse, high-dimensional] --> B[Word2Vec

-Dense, Low-dim] A --> C[GloVe
+Dense, low-dimensional] A --> C[GloVe

-Dense, Low-dim] A --> D[FastText
+Dense, low-dimensional] A --> D[FastText

-Dense, Low-dim] style A fill:#ffebee style B fill:#e8f5e9 style C fill:#e3f2fd style D fill:#fff3e0
+Dense, low-dimensional] style A fill:#ffebee style B fill:#e8f5e9 style C fill:#e3f2fd style D fill:#fff3e0

 1.3.1 Word2Vec